kosli-dev/terraform-aws-kosli-reporter/examples/lambda/README.md

-This example deploys Kosli reporter to track what is running in a specific version of an AWS Lambda function.
+This example deploys Kosli reporter to track an AWS Lambda function.
 Assume your Kosli organisation name is `my_org`, Kosli environment name is `staging`, the AWS Lambda function name is `my_lambda_function`.